Black swan: Australian culture

 The black swan was a literary or artistic image among Europeans even before their arrival in Australia.
 Cultural reference has been based on symbolic contrast and as a distinctive motif.

 The black swan's role in Australian heraldry and culture extends to the first founding of the colonies in the eighteenth century.
 It has often been equated with antipodean identity, the contrast to the white swan of the northern hemisphere indicating 'Australianness'.
-The black swan is featured on the flag, and is both the state bird and state emblem of Western Australia; it also appears in the Coat of Arms and other iconography of the state's institutions.
+The black swan is featured on the flag, and is both the state bird and state emblem of Western Australia; it also appears in the coat of arms and other iconography of the state's institutions.
 The Black Swan was the sole postage stamp design of Western Australia from 1854 to 1902.

 Indigenous Australia

 The Noongar People of the South-West of Australia call the black swan Kooldjak along the West and South-West coast, Gooldjak in the South East and it is sometimes referred to as maali in language schools.

+The Teen Toomele Menennye people of Tasmania call the black swan Pickerdar.